Analemma: Calculated analemmas

 While photographing analemmas may present technical and practical challenges, they can be calculated conveniently and presented in 3D plots for any given location on the surface of the Earth.

 The idea is based on the unit vector with its origin fixed at a chosen point on the surface of the Earth and its direction pointing to the center of the Sun all the time.
-If we calculate the position of the Sun, namely, the solar zenith angle and solar azimuth angle at say, one-hour step, for an entire year, the head of the unit vector traces out 24 analemmas on the unit sphere centered on the chosen point, and this unit sphere is equivalent to the celestial sphere.
+If the position of the Sun is calculated, the solar zenith angle and solar azimuth angle at one-hour steps for an entire year, the head of the unit vector traces out 24 analemmas on the unit sphere centered on the chosen point.
+This unit sphere is equivalent to the celestial sphere.
 The figure on the right is the "wreath of analemmas" calculated for the geographic center of the contiguous United States.

 As often seen on a globe, the analemma is also often plotted as a two-dimensional figure of equation of time vs. declination of the Sun.
 The adjacent figure ("Analemma: Equation of time...") is calculated using the algorithm presented in the reference that uses the formulas given in The Astronomical Almanac for the Year 2019.

 Estimating sunrise and sunset data

 If marked to show the position of the Sun on it at fairly regular intervals (such as the 1st, 11th, and 21st days of every calendar month) the analemma summarises the apparent motion of the Sun, relative to its mean position, throughout the year.
 A date-marked diagram of the analemma, with equal scales in both north–south and east–west directions, can be used as a tool to estimate quantities such as the times of sunrise and sunset, which depend on the Sun's position.
 Generally, making these estimates depends on visualizing the analemma as a rigid structure in the sky, which moves around the Earth at constant speed so it rises and sets once a day, with the Sun slowly moving around it once a year.

-Some approximations are involved in the process, chiefly the use of a plane diagram to represent things on the celestial sphere, and the use of drawing and measurement instead of numerical calculation.
+Some approximations are involved in the process, chiefly the use of a plane diagram to represent positions on the celestial sphere, and the use of drawing and measurement instead of numerical calculation.
 Because of these, the estimates are not perfectly precise, but they are usually good enough for practical purposes.
 Also, they have instructional value, showing in a simple visual way how the times of sunrises and sunsets vary.